ppremru/LaunchFieldKitAdoption/rhel.md

 #### Crawl

-TODO: Start looking at RHEL capabilities - understand the basics as well as some of the tooling.
+Be aware of the RHEL capabilities - understand the basics as well as some of the tooling.

 | Recommended Resources | Notes |
 | :-------------------- | :---- |